-The Fund's valuation procedures require the Board to consider all relevant information available at the time the Fund values its portfolio.
+The Fund's valuation procedures require the Adviser and Board to consider all relevant information available at the time the Fund values its portfolio.
 In general, fair value represents a good faith approximation of the current value of an asset and is used when there is no public market or possibly no market at all for the asset.
 The fair values of one or more assets may not be the prices at which those assets are ultimately sold.
 In such circumstances, the Adviser and/or the Board will reevaluate its fair value methodology to determine what, if any, adjustments should be made to the methodology.

-The Adviser, through the Fair Value Committee, provides the Board of Trustees with periodic reports, no less frequently than quarterly, that discuss the functioning of the valuation process, if applicable to that period, and that identify issues and valuation problems that have arisen, if any.
-To the extent deemed necessary by the Adviser and the Fair Value Committee, the Board reviews any securities valued by the Adviser in accordance with the Fund's valuation policies.
+The Adviser provides the Board of Trustees with periodic reports, no less frequently than quarterly, that discuss the functioning of the valuation process, if applicable to that period, and that identify issues and valuation problems that have arisen, if any.
+To the extent deemed necessary, the Board reviews any securities valued by the Adviser in accordance with the Fund's valuation policies.
 Situations involving uncertainties as to the value of portfolio positions could have an adverse effect on the net assets of the Fund if the judgments of the Board, the Adviser, or Underlying Investment Vehicle managers should prove incorrect.